Tuxedo card review

 Rather than opening a brand new bank account, Tuxedo offers a prepaid card to load money onto for day-to-day spending.
 The benefits come from the control you have over the amounts you load on, and the competitive exchange rates when you use the card abroad.

-Tuxedo’s prepaid cards are perfect for travelling, not only can you make payments with no extra charges, Tuxedo’s currency exchange rates are incredibly competitive, and the card works almost anywhere.
+Tuxedo’s pay monthly prepaid card is perfect for travelling.
+Not only can you make payments with no extra charges, Tuxedo’s currency exchange rates are incredibly competitive, and the card works almost anywhere.

 Tuxedo offers a monthly subscription or a pay as you go card plan.